 Horizontal alignment changes where crash history shows a pattern of driver inattention.

-They may also be placed at locations where the character of the roadway changes, such as at the end of a freeway.
+Transverse rumble strips may also be placed at locations where the character of the roadway changes, such as at the end of a freeway.

-Contact the HQ Design Office for additional guidance on the design and placement of roadway rumble strips.
+Contact the HQ Design Office for additional guidance on the design and placement of transverse rumble strips.

-Document decisions to use roadway rumble strips in the Design Documentation Package.
+Document decisions to use transverse rumble strips in the Design Documentation Package.

 1600.05(1)(b) Shoulder Rumble Strips and Rumble Stripes